Top 10 Canny Alternatives in 2026 (Compared)

 Upvoty feedback management software - user feedback board and feature request interface

-What it does: Upvoty is a simple, affordable feedback tool at $15/mo that supports anonymous voting.
+What it does: Upvoty is a simple, affordable feedback tool starting at $25/mo (Power plan) that supports anonymous voting.
 It's great for basic voting boards but lacks AI features, prioritization frameworks, and a knowledge base.

 Best for: Simple Voting